Translate

 Set the layer properties to Hue, 100%.

 14. Going back to the original 4-way diamonds with the texture, using your Freehand Selection under your Selection Tools, go around one of the diamonds, and then in your layer palette right click and to got "Promote Selection to Layer".
 Select > None.
 Move it to the top of your tag file (don't worry, this is temporary - just to help to see placement.)
 Resize it by 80% and then move it over to the left, somewhat overlapping the far left point of the diamond in the 4-way.
-See my example, above, if you need.
-Once placed, duplicate.
-Image > Mirror.
-Merge Down.
-They should now be on the same layer.
-Move this under the 2 diamond layers.

 15. Going to the bottom layer of the 4-way diamonds, apply the Eye Candy 5 Impact > Gradient Glow with these settings: